Skip to main content

 Health insurance

-When applying for temporary residence in Croatia (for the purpose of studying) international students are not required to register for compulsory health insurance if they can provide another proof of valid health insurance such as:
+When applying for temporary residence in Croatia (for the purpose of studying), international students are not required to register for compulsory health insurance if they can provide another proof of valid health insurance, such as:

-• - EHIC (for EU/EEA nationals)
+• EHIC (for EU/EEA nationals)

-• - comprehensive private health insurance
+• comprehensive private health insurance

-• - “bolesnički list” (based on Bilateral treaty on social insurance regulating the issue of utilizing healthcare in Bosnia and Herzegovina, Serbia, Montenegro, Turkey and North Macedonia)
+• bolesnički list (based on Bilateral treaty on social insurance regulating the issue of utilizing healthcare in Bosnia and Herzegovina, Serbia, Montenegro, Turkey and North Macedonia).

-Access to health care is provided to students who have compulsory health insurance in EU/EEA State/Switzerland, during their temporary stay in Croatia, through the European Health Insurance Card (EHIC), which is issued by their national health insurance providers.
+During their temporary stay in Croatia, students with compulsory health insurance in EU/EEA State/Switzerland have access to health care through the European Health Insurance Card (EHIC), which is issued by their national health insurance providers.

 For more information, please consult the web page of the Croatian Health Insurance Fund (HZZO).